HFAnalyticsLab/HES_pipeline/doc/logging.md

 ## **pipeline log**

 This log captures:
+* pipeline version (last git commit)
-* the overall progression of the pipeline run (time stamps)
+* whether the pipeline is run in build or update mode
-* the latest git commit to keep track of versioning
-* the file names and locations of each raw file that is being processes
+* file names and locations of raw data files and reference data files
+* optional arguments that were provided to the pipline function (data type coercion, duplicate flagging, comorbidity flagging)
+* individual high-level processing steps with time stamps, including
-* whether or not each raw file contained expected column headers
+    + whether or not each raw file contained expected column headers
-* the time taken to read and process each chunk, as well as the number of lines per chunk
+    + the time taken to read and process each chunk, as well as the number of lines per chunk
-* the time taken to read and process each file and dataset
+    + the time taken to read and process each file and dataset
 * any errors that cause the pipeline to fail.

 ## **tidy log**

-For each chunk this log captures console feedback on most variable transformations, as provided by the **tidylog** package.
+This log captures detailed console feedback on most variable transformations, as provided by the **tidylog** package.